IPv4 vs. IPv6? What are their differences, their pros, and their cons?

 b.
 What is the difference between ipv4 and ipv6?

-Both protocols use different formats and notations that result in a different number of combinations of IP addresses.
+Both protocols use different formats and notations that result in different combinations of IP addresses.

 c.
 What is IPv6 used for?

 IPv6 was designed to address the IPv4 address exhaustion problem.
-It does the same as IPv4, provides addressing and identification to devices on a network, but on a much larger scale.
+It does the same as IPv4, providing addressing and identification to devices on a network but on a much larger scale.
 IPv6 will help address the incoming growth in IoT devices, virtualization, and the cloud.

 d.
 Which is faster: IPv4 or IPv6?